Razyapoo/KGBClusteringDocumentation/user_documentation.md

 **3)** Choose starting node

 > **Warning** \
 > Wait for the starting node to fully load (the loading sign will disappear and starting node will look like at the picture below).
 This is a necessary step for the extension to work correctly.
+See the Figure 11 below.

 <p align="center">
     <img src="img/starting_node.png" alt="starting-node" title="Starting node" width="600"/><br/>